Placenote/PlacenoteSDK-iOS/README.md

 ### Using CocoaPods (recommended)

 * If you aren't already using CocoaPods, follow the directions here to install and set it up: https://guides.cocoapods.org/using/getting-started.html
+* In your project folder, run `pod init` to create the initial Podfile
 * Add `pod 'PlacenoteSDK'` to your Podfile
 * We recommend automatically disabling bitcode by adding this to the end of your Podfile:
 ```ruby